zk-lover/zk-sok/libioplab/README.md

 ```
 $ ./setup.sh
 ```
-This script loads the libiop library as a submodule and fixes the version
+This script loads the libiop library as a submodule and fixes the version，you can view this script to see the commit hash

 ## Docker setup